Nothing ruins the thrill of sightseeing more than dragging around heavy

 Yes, you can leave luggage at the hotel before check-in

-If you’re unable to call ahead, don’t fret!
+Most hotels provide hotel luggage storage for guests, which is almost always free.
+You don’t even need to call ahead.
 Just head over to your hotel and approach the front desk to let them know that you would like to store your bags with them before check-in.
-They’re usually more than happy to accommodate your request, and you can relax without your luggage for a few hours until your room is ready.

 2) Can you leave luggage at a hotel after check out?
 YES

-bag for the porter, bellman or service person who puts them in storage and the person who returns them to you to thank everyone who kept your bags safe as favour to you.
-In my experience it’s usually two different people.1$/1€ perbag is often quoted as the appropriate amount.
+Tipping hotel staff for holding your bags: If you’re storing bags at a hotel before or after your stay, be sure to leave a small tip per bag for the porter, bellman or service person who puts them in storage and the person who returns them to you to thank everyone who kept your bags safe as favour to you.
+In my experience it’s usually two different people.1$/1€ per bag is often quoted as the appropriate amount.

 3) Hostels can store your backpacks and baggage too